 BEST TULUM CENOTES

 Our favorites, please keep in mind that these cenotes are located near Tulum (20 minutes or so) and not actually in Tulum, so you would need transportation.
 We have seen people walk, bike, and take taxis.
-We recommend booking either our private transportation or one of our cenote tours for your cenote visit, hassle-free.
+We recommend booking either our private transportation or one of our cenote tours for a hassle-free experience.